nischithpm/nischithpm/README.md

 - 👋 Hi, I’m Nischith P M
 - 👀 I’m having skills in Back-end Developer
 - 🌱 I’m currently looking for the oppurtunity to employ myself
-- 💞️ I’m looking to collaborate on Full stack Developer
+- 💞️ I’m looking to collaborate on Open Source
+- 💬 Ask me about Java, Python, Backend Technologies
-- 📫 How to reach me
+- 📫 How to reach me:- nischithpm23@gmail.com

 <!---
 nischithpm/nischithpm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.